Updated in 2022.

 If you already know that, well done, because I certainly didn’t when I first set out to travel Latin America.

-For instance, I was shocked to discover that Honduras — despite being a poorer country — was quite a bit more expensive than Mexico.
+For instance, I was shocked to discover that Honduras — despite being a poorer country — was more expensive than Mexico.

-You really can’t discuss the cost of living in Latin America in general anymore than you can Europe, where of course it’d be ridiculous to compare the cost of living of somewhere like Romania to somewhere like Norway.
+You really can’t discuss the cost of living in Latin America in general any more than you can Europe, where of course it’d be ridiculous to compare the cost of living somewhere like Romania to somewhere like Norway.

 Later on in the article, I’ll give you a recommended budget based on countries.

 Why Latin America Is Not As Cheap As You Think

 When you see an article about how “cheap” it is to live in Latin America, the information is usually coming from someone who’s living in a small city/village as opposed to a major metropolis.

 And, what’s conveniently left out, is the conditions these folks are living in.

 I’ll tell you right now.
 There is nowhere in Latin America where you’ll be living well on $600/month.